mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * Product managers ensure the changes meet [user experience guidelines](https://docs.mattermost.com/developer/fx-guidelines.html).
     * Wait for their review before continuing so as to avoid churn if changes are requested.
     * Note that product managers may assign core committers after completing their own review.
+    * The PM should remove `1: PM Review` when their review is done.
 3. Assign two [core committers](/contribute/getting-started/core-committers/) to your review and label your pull request with `2: Dev Review`.
     * When picking your first core committer, consider someone with domain expertise relative to your changes.
 Sometimes GitHub will recommend a recent editor of the code, but often you must rely on your own intuition from past interactions.
     * When picking your second core committer, consider someone unrelated to your changes.
 A fresh and unbiased set of eyes can be invaluable, and exposing the team to new parts of the code helps spread out domain knowledge.